TheMikeKaisen/TheMikeKaisen/README.md

 # 💫 About Me:
-👋 Hi, I'm Karthik Haji Nair, a passionate Software Engineering student with a deep interest in web development and Java full-stack development.
-I primarily work with the MERN stack and Next.js, while also exploring Spring Boot and Java.
-I'm constantly learning and building projects to sharpen my skills, and I enjoy problem-solving through dynamic programming.
-Currently on a journey to master React, TypeScript, and Spring Security.
+👋 Hi, I'm Karthik H Nair, a passionate Software Engineering student with a deep interest in web development.
+I primarily work with the MERN stack.
+I'm constantly learning and building projects to sharpen my skills, and I enjoy problem-solving.
+Currently on a journey to master React, TypeScript and NodeJs.
 Let's connect and collaborate on exciting projects!

 ## 🌐 Socials: